Speed

 callbacks are significantly faster than non-native callbacks.
 "Built-in" operators and

 functions are defined using native callbacks.
-You can define your own callback routines that are just as
+You can define your own callback

-fast.
-Methods for defining native
+Methods for defining native callbacks were available since version

-callbacks were available since version 2.9.
-However, it wasn't documented in the uCalc FMP help file until
+in the uCalc FMP help file until version

-version 2.96.
-Furthermore the
+2.96.
+Furthermore the actual method

-is not required.
-Prior to version
+required.
+Prior to version 2.96 the

-re-designed for optimal speed and is now recommended.
-Using pointers in native callback
+version 3.0] was re-designed for optimal speed and is now

-advantage over ucParam.
+relatively small speed advantage over ucParam.

 - Some